jimrains/OpenRIS/README.md

 # News

-I am currently doing a re-design for operation at 5.8 GHz with some additional improvements to the biasing circuitry.
+I am currently doing a re-design with some additional improvements to the biasing circuitry.
 ETA February 2024.

 # Documentation